 Only 60 percent of private workers in the United States have access to some form of bereavement leave, according to the Bureau of Labor Statistics.
 For part-time workers, this benefit is even scarcer.
 On Dec.
 7, 2020, I introduced the Bereavement Leave Act of 2021 (AB 95) to ensure all California residents receive a minimum amount of time to grieve.

 The bill would allow workers to take unpaid, job-protected bereavement leave upon the death of an immediate family member.
-Workers at small businesses — those that employ fewer than 25 people — would have a right to take up to three days of unpaid bereavement leave.
-Workers at businesses with 25 or more employees would have a right to take up to 10 days of unpaid bereavement leave.
+Workers at small businesses — those that employ fewer than 25 people — would have the right to take up to three days of unpaid bereavement leave.
+Workers at businesses with 25 or more employees would have the right to take up to 10 days of unpaid bereavement leave.

 Chair, Committee on Business & Professions